-While Micah spends much of his time traveling around the country taking depositions and attending hearings, he thrives in a courtroom in front of a jury.
-Micah served as lead counsel in over 1,000 federal and state court matters.
-Early in his career, he became a member of the prestigious Multi-Million Dollar Advocates Forum which is limited to attorneys whose hard work and advocacy resulted in multi-million-dollar verdicts and settlements for their clients.
-Micah has continued to achieve these results every year thereafter, placing him in the top 1% of U.S. Lawyers that are members of this forum.
+At a young age, Micah began achieving immense success in the Courtroom.
+Prior to his 40th birthday, Micah served as lead trial counsel in over 1,000 federal and state court matters.
+In his mid-30’s, Micah became a member of the prestigious Multi-Million Dollar Advocates Forum.
+Membership in the Multi-Million Dollar Advocates Forum is limited to attorneys whose hard work and advocacy resulted in multi-million dollar verdicts and/or settlements for their clients.
+Micah began achieving this level of results in the early years of his career and has done so every year thereafter.
+Presently, fewer than 1% of U.S. lawyers are members of the forum.

-When he is not working, Micah enjoys spending time with his friends and family and competing in BBQ Cook-offs with his team, the “BBQ Barristers.”
+When he is not working, Micah enjoys spending time with his friends and family, competing in BBQ Cook-offs with his team the “BBQ Barristers” and his barbeque pit, which he named “Eleanor”.
+Micah is also quite entrepreneurial and owns non legal businesses, include a lending company in North Texas, an oil and gas related business in Ohio, and a credit card payment business in Dallas.
 Micah and his wife are dog lovers and donate time and money to helping rescue and treat animals in need.

 - J.D., South Texas College of Law, 2005